galexandrade/dep-version-analyzer/README.md

   <img src="assets/logo.png">
 </p>

-## Why ?

-Some text

 ## Get started

-Simply run the following command in a folder that contains a `package.json` file and you should see the result in your browser:
+Run the following command in a folder that contains a `package.json` file and you should see the result in your browser:

 ```
 👉 npx dep-version-analizer